elastiflow/ElastiFlow-Tools/docker_install/readme.md

 # BONUS

-You can alternatively complete the whole installation with the following command:
+You can alternatively complete the whole installation using Elasticsearch and Kibana with the following command:

 ```
 sudo bash -c "$(wget -qLO - https://raw.githubusercontent.com/elastiflow/ElastiFlow-Tools/main/docker_install/install.sh)"